YuriiZdyrko/elixir_concurrency_cheatsheet/theory/gen_stage.md

 :producer
   demand:
     :forward (default)
-    # forward demand to the `handle_demand/2` callback.
+    # forward demand to the `handle_demand/2`

     :accumulate
-    # accumulate demand until its mode
-    # is set to :forward via demand/2
+    # accumulate demand until set to :forward via demand/2

 # :accumulate is useful as a synchronization mechanism,
 # where the demand is accumulated until all consumers are subscribed.